tarnishablec/gallop/README.md

 - router ⌛

 - vscode syntax highlighting and intelliSense plugin
+  (for now, I recommend you to use `lit-html` plugin in vscode extension market)

 - dynamic scoped css by shadowdom